How much does it cost to put a dog or cat to sleep in the UK?

 Median £77 across 7 real prices

-RVHD2 is the newer strain of rabbit viral haemorrhagic disease, and it has caught out plenty of owners who thought their rabbit was already protected.
+RVHD2 is the newer strain of rabbit viral haemorrhagic disease, and it has caught out plenty of owners who thought their rabbit was already protected because it had "the jab" as a kit.

 Median £77 across 7 real prices